OpenFlow Service Chaining

 There will be ways to make traditional networks communicate with SDN and OpenFlow.
 BGP was invented as an EBGP, but people use EBGP Internal in their network.
 BGP is also used as an SDN control plane.
 It will be the case that you have controllers that provide automation and a holistic view but can speak BGP or OSPF to program the forwarding devices.
 SDN migrations will come incrementally, similar to what we see with IPv4 and IPv6

-The lack of clarity in the controller space has limited the progress in OpenFlow.
-But; now, the controller market is consolidating, which gives users a clear path forward.
+The lack of clarity in the controller space has limited OpenFlow’s progress.
+However, the controller market is consolidating now, which gives users a clear path forward.
 This emergence is a good thing and will move OpenFlow forward.
-Maintaining SDN applications on different controllers is a dead-end, but now that OpenDaylight is emerging, we have controller unity.
+Maintaining SDN applications on different controllers is a dead end, but now that OpenDaylight is emerging, we have controller unity.

 The Future of OpenFlow and SDN: